malacandrian/eewilliams/_series/Ruth.md

         type: "image/svg"

 ---
-See the hope that resurrection brings through the book of Ruth.
+See the hope that new life brings through the book of Ruth.